metamuffin/MetaBot/README.md

 ### Requirements
 - deno
 - git
-- a local mongodb server
+- A local mongodb server
-- A discord application
+- A discord application with a bot
+- Internet access

+*These instructions (and parts of the bot itself) only work Unix-like operating systemes.
+If you dont have one, you have to figure it out on your own.
+Good Luck*

 1. Clone this repository
     - `git clone https://www.github.com/MetaMuffin/MetaBot.git`